kitsonk/dojo2-boilerplate-package/README.md

 * `package.js` - The file used by the Dojo Builder to build the package.
 * `LICENSE` - Identify the licensing for the package.
 * `CONTRIBUTING.md` - The contribution guidelines for the package.
-* `main.js` - The entry point file into the package.
+* `main.js` - The entry point file into the package, which can be changed in the `package.json`.
 * `doc/` - The path that contains the documentation for the package.
 * `test/` - The path that contains the tests for the package.
 * `resources/` - The path that contains resources utilised by the package.
 For example, HTML templates, CSS and images.